Your first visit

 Most people who walk through our door have zero experience.
 Our Day 1 No-Gi Basics class is a 30-minute intro built specifically for white belts in their first 3 months.

-What should I bring to my first BJJ class?
+What should I bring to my first Jiu-Jitsu class?

 Wear a t-shirt and shorts or leggings with no zippers or pockets.
 No special gear is required, and we recommend bringing a water bottle.

-Do I need a gi for my first BJJ class?
+Do I need a gi for my first Jiu-Jitsu class?

 Want more before you book?
-See the full class schedule, browse our coaches, read common questions, or check out our free weekend open mat.
+See the full class schedule, browse our coaches, or read common questions.
 Pricing is on a separate page when you're ready.

 Pick a time.
 Show up.
 We'll handle the rest.